-For developing several components in parallel, it is very useful to switch to
+For developing several components in parallel, it can be useful to switch to

 In the case of Eclipse, you may need to “Update Maven project” in order to see the snapshot couplings go into effect; the shortcut ⌥ Alt + F5 while selecting the affected project(s) accomplishes this quickly.